Belief Acquisition as Stochastic Filtering

-Note that the definition of each $\mu_n : H_n \rightarrow \mathcal{P}(Y)$ is strongly constrained by the requirement that $\mu_n$ must be a regular conditional distribution.
-Intuitively this means that $\mu_n$ represents a conditional probabilistic relationship between the stochastic processes that generate actions in $A$, observations in $O$, and elements in $Y$; this regular conditional distribution assumption turns out to be crucial in the theory of filtering.
+The definition of each $\mu_n : H_n \times X \rightarrow \mathcal{P}(Y)$ is strongly constrained by the requirement that $\mu_n$ must satisfy the regularity assumption.
+Intuitively this means that $\mu_n$ represents a conditional probabilistic relationship between the stochastic processes that generate actions in $A$, observations in $O$, and the spaces $X$ and $Y$; this regularity assumption is crucial in the theory of stochastic filtering.